Pharmacodynamics of spironolactone: Antiandrogenic activity

 Spironolactone is described as having relatively weak antiandrogenic activity.
 Nonetheless, it is useful as an antiandrogen in women, who have low androgen levels compared to men.
-In addition, considerable incidences of gynecomastia, decreased libido, and erectile dysfunction have been reported in men taking very high doses of spironolactone (200 to 400 mg/day).
+In addition, instances of gynecomastia, decreased libido, and erectile dysfunction have been reported in men taking very high doses of spironolactone (200 to 400 mg/day).

-Spironolactone has been found to have effectiveness in the treatment of hirsutism in women at a dosage of as low as 50 mg/day.
-The effectiveness of spironolactone in the treatment of hirsutism in women has been found to be near-significantly greater at a dosage of 100 mg/day relative to a dosage of 200 mg/day (19% ± 8% and 30% ± 3% reduction in hair shaft diameter, respectively; p = 0.07).
-Levels of free testosterone were unchanged, suggesting that the antiandrogenic efficacy of spironolactone was due exclusively to direct AR blockade.
+Spironolactone has been found to be effective in the treatment of hirsutism in women at a dosage of as low as 50 mg/day.
+At dosages of 100 mg/day and 200 mg/day, observed reductions in hair shaft diameter were 19% ± 8% and 30% ± 3%, respectively (p = 0.07).
+Levels of free testosterone were unchanged, however, suggesting that the antiandrogenic efficacy of spironolactone was due exclusively to direct AR blockade.
 In addition, other studies have found that 100 mg/day spironolactone is significantly or near-significantly inferior to 500 mg/day flutamide in improving symptoms of acne and hirsutism.
 One study compared placebo and dosages of spironolactone of 50, 100, 150, and 200 mg/day in the treatment of acne in women and observed progressive increases in response rates up to the 200 mg/day dosage.
 These findings suggest that the antiandrogenic effectiveness of spironolactone is not maximal below a dosage of 200 mg/day, and are in accordance with the typical dosage range of spironolactone of 50 to 200 mg/day in women.

 Studies have found that spironolactone is associated with a significantly lower risk of prostate cancer in men (HR = 0.69).
 This was apparent for high-dose spironolactone, using doses of 75 mg/day and above (HR = 0.74).
 Conversely, lower doses of spironolactone (<75 mg/day) were not associated with a decreased risk of prostate cancer (HR = 0.99).
 Levels of prostate-specific antigen (PSA) were assessed and were found to be significantly lower in spironolactone-treated men.
 The decreased incidence of prostate cancer with spironolactone was hypothesized to be due to its known antiandrogenic activity.